Brennan Manning. 1934 – 2013

 The Signature of Jesus challenges the gospel of "cheap grace" and calls the church to radical discipleship.
 With passion and boldness, author Brennan Manning invites readers to risk living life as Jesus lived - committed to simplicity, purity of heart, and obedience to the gospel.

 And readers certainly seem to agree - for the most part giving the book high reviews on Amazon.
 Among other glowing tributes, it was called an insightful, beautiful book that touched and transformed the heart.
-(Note: Although The Signature of Jesus was first published in 1988, it is still a popular book - the most recent reviews are from this year - one of which says the book is "anointed")
+(Note: Although The Signature of Jesus was first published in 1988, it is still a popular book - the most recent reviews are from 2017 - one of which says the book is "anointed")

 However, not only does Manning's response to this situation do little but reflect the traditions of the Catholic church, but many of his ideas contradict logic, common sense, and the teachings of the Bible..
 Some are positively ridiculous.
-As far back as 1997, John Caddock of Winchester, OR. wrote a review of The Signature of Jesus in which he said,
+As far back as 1997, John Caddock of Winchester, Oregon wrote a review of The Signature of Jesus in which he said,

 The teachings of Manning are very dangerous.

 There is a seductive quality to his writings.
 He reports grappling with and overcoming fear, guilt, and psychological hang-ups and difficulties, including alcoholism.
 He gives the impression that he has a very intimate relationship with God and that he has insight to a superspirituality.
 He regularly meditates and reports having many visions and encounters with God.
 He is an extremely gifted writer who is able to tug at the emotions of the reader while at the same time introducing ideas that the reader would immediately reject if they were not cloaked under this emotional blanket.